caruby/core/doc/sops/change.md

         git pull --rebase origin master

-* There will not be a merge conflict unless you applied changes to the master branch without pushing the changes to the server If there are conflicts, then resolve each conflict and continue the rebase:
+* There will not be a merge conflict unless you applied changes to the master branch without pushing the changes to the server.
+If there are conflicts, then resolve each conflict and continue the rebase:

         git rebase --continue